 Complimentary registration is provided to qualified journalists who apply for media credentials and register to attend the conference in advance.
 Journalists who meet the conference media registration criteria will be accredited on a space-available basis.
+Media registration for CROI 2021 opens on January 4, 2021, and closes on February 26, 2021.
 There is no on-site registration for the conference.

 CROI is a scientific research meeting.
 Media registration is reserved for journalists with demonstrated experience covering basic and clinical science developments in HIV/AIDS and related complications (see application process below).

 Applications for media credentials will be accepted from journalists employed by or on assignment from:

 - Recognized print, broadcast, and online general and medical news media

 - Recognized HIV community publications